akeneo/pim-docs/install_pim/manual/system_requirements/system_install_ubuntu_1604.rst

 System installation on Ubuntu 16.04 (Xenial Xerus)
 ==================================================

-Here is a quick guide to setup the :doc:`system_requirements` on Ubuntu 16.04.
+Here is a quick guide to set up the :doc:`system_requirements` on Ubuntu 16.04.
 This guide will help you to install all the packages and modules needed for Akeneo PIM on a freshly installed Ubuntu 16.04 system and then configure the application to match your local installation.